bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-04-21-sick-of-myself.md

 Excessive self-medicating eventually lands her in hospital with a ‘mysterious illness’, and as she smokes through _Eyes Without a Face_-esque bandages, the film begins to find its uncomfortably funny feet.
 With its quick cuts and deft, deadpan portrayal of extreme egomania, Borgli establishes a tone akin to the post-internet savvy of the Netflix sketch comedy _I Think You Should Leave_ (2019-).
 This is a film in which a sex scene between Thomas and Signe is intercut with their fantasy of her funeral (things heat up as they imagine her deadbeat father and disloyal friends being turned away at the church door).

-In many ways, _Sick of Myself_ feels like the evil sister of Joachim Trier’s
-_The Worst Person in the World_ (2021), and not just because they share a production company (Oslo Pictures), a setting and even an actor, Anders Danielsen Lie, who briefly appears here. _Sick of Myself_ also shares that film’s beauty – Borgli shot on 35mm and makes full use of the crisp summer sunlight.
+In many ways, _Sick of Myself_ feels like the evil sister of Joachim Trier’s _The Worst Person in the World_ (2021), and not just because they share a production company (Oslo Pictures), a setting and even an actor, Anders Danielsen Lie, who briefly appears here. _Sick of Myself_ also shares that film’s beauty – Borgli shot on 35mm and makes full use of the crisp summer sunlight.
 Even the packaging of Lidexol comes in an appealing pastel purple that makes it look more like a trendy skincare product than an illicit drug.

 You get the impression Borgli has spent a great deal of time scavenging the internet for ideas.
 He is preoccupied with the fetishisation of victimhood, and the Western culture that rewards it.
 This film covers similar ground to his 2020 short _Former Cult Member Hears Music for the First Time_, a satire of the video ‘journalism’ that exploits marginalised people by showcasing them in schmaltzy viral productions.
 That critique takes a perfectly pitched new form here with Signe’s first modelling gig – a gender-neutral clothing brand that wants to capitalise on her unique look, as long as she doesn’t look too sick.

 Where the film struggles is in developing its many themes – social media posturing, the pharmaceutical industry, exploitative media and the phoniness of the art world.
 With his own self-confessed ‘extralarge appetite’ for uncomfortable humour, Borgli does render these targets with a giddy cynicism, but it’s Thorp’s unpredictable performance that carries the film’s sardonic voice.
 There’s a moment where Signe’s face takes on an unhinged rictus as she awaits Thomas’s take on the ‘intimate’ tearjerker interview she cajoled her journalist friend into writing about her skin condition; then she breaks down as he finally admits that he is proud of her.
 It’s a painfully familiar thing – that need for validation from someone you love.
 In Signe we recognise tiny fragments of our worst selves, and it’s a bitter pill to swallow.
 **Katie McCabe, _Sight and Sound_, May 2023**
 <br>
-<![endif]-->

 **SICK OF MYSELF (SYK PIKE)**
 _Director_: Kristoffer Borgli